 where $g_{\mS^t}(x^t)$ is a gradient estimator satisfying

 for $\forall x \in\mathbb{R}^d$ and some constants $A, B, C \geq 0$.

-The first condition \eqref{eq:unbiased_abc} is an unbiasedness assumption standard for the analysis of \SGD-type methods.
+The first condition \eqref{eq:unbiased_abc} is an unbiasedness assumption standard for analyzing \SGD-type methods.
 The second (so-called \say{ABC}) inequality \eqref{eq:abc} is one of the most general assumptions covering bounded stochastic gradient variance, subsampling/minibatching of data, and gradient compression \citep{khaled2020better, demidovich2023guide}.
-Note that expectation in \eqref{eq:unbiased_abc} and \eqref{eq:abc} is taken with respect only to the randomness of the stochastic gradient estimator and not the sketch $\mS$.
+Note that the expectation in \eqref{eq:unbiased_abc} and \eqref{eq:abc} is taken with respect only to the randomness of the stochastic gradient estimator and not the sketch $\mS$.

-Algorithm \ref{alg:SGD}\,(II) describes the resulting method in more detail.
-Next, we state the convergence result for this method.
+Algorithm \ref{alg:SGD}\,(II) describes the resulting method in detail.
+We state the convergence result for it.